mmaitino/mmaitino/content/publication/cebri/index.md

 - Brazilian Foreign Policy

----
-# Texto a aparecer na página própria
+# Depois do ---, incluir texto para aparecer na página própria.
+Abaixo, exemplo do tema
 #{{% callout note %}}
 #Click the *Cite* button above to demo the feature to enable visitors to import publication metadata into their reference management software.
 #{{% /callout %}}